farisachugthai/dynamic_ipython/docs/_sources/index.rst.txt

 :date: |today|

 .. highlight:: ipython
+   :linenothreshold: 3

 .. moduleauthor:: Faris Chugthai

 .. module:: root_index
-   :synopsis: Index
+   :synopsis: Main landing page for the documentation.

 Startup Scripts
 ================

 This repository hosts startup scripts that can be used during IPython's startup.

 The scripts add well over 1000 aliases to the namespace, import commonly used modules, configure the data analysis library Pandas, add multiple application